sebastiansauer/hpstr-jekyll-theme/_posts/2017-10-30-de-elec-data.md

 The contribution by me is only to render the data more machine friendly, as the presented CSVs have multiple header lines, German Umlaute, non-UTF8 coding, and some other minor hickups.

 Of course, data itself has not been touched by me; I hae only changed some wordings and the structure of the dataset in order to render analysis more comfortable.
-Analysists can easily access the raw data and check the correctness.
+Analysts can easily access the raw data and check the correctness.